ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/packages/configuring-thetastar.md

 :   Number of iterations between checking if the goal has been cancelled or planner timed out

 Note
-:   Do go through the README file available on this repo’s link to develop a better understanding of how you could tune this planner.
+:   Do go through the README file available on this repo's link to develop a better understanding of how you could tune this planner.
 This planner requires you to tune the *cost_scaling_factor* parameter of your costmap too, to get good results.

 ### **`allow_parameter_qos_overrides`**